Non-Commutative Gauge Theory at the Beach: The minitwistorial theory/ vertex algebra correspondence

-We've performed a sleight of hand here - the mode expansion \eqref{eq:extract-modes} does not take the standard form for a field of conformal dimension $1-s$; instead, this is the natural expansion for $\tilde v_s(\lambda) = \la\lambda\iota\ra^{2-4s}v_s(\lambda)$ of conformal dimension $s$.
-It's really these shifted fields $\tilde v_s(\lambda)$ whose operator products obey the $w_{1+\infty}$ vertex algebra.
+We have performed a sleight of hand here -- the mode expansion \eqref{eq:extract-modes} does not take the standard form for a field of conformal dimension $1-s$; instead, this is the natural expansion for ${\tilde v_s(\lambda) = \la\lambda\iota\ra^{2-4s}v_s(\lambda)}$ of conformal dimension $s$.
+It is really these shifted fields $\tilde v_s(\lambda)$ whose operator products obey the $w_{1+\infty}$ vertex algebra.
 The price for performing this shift is that the vacuum module at $\lambda\sim\iota$ has been modified.